fosterlab/PrInCE-Matlab/README.md

 1. Download pipeline.
 2. Format your data.
-3. Put your data in the input folder..
+3. Put your data in the input folder.
-4. Enter your experiment details in prince.m.
-5. Run prince.m.
+4. Run prince.m.

 ### 1. Download PrInCE.